lnsp/go-vm/README.md

 The only available mode at this time is the **terminal mode** (80x24).
 In this mode the region (`1000` - `1EFF`) stores character and color data.
 The first byte maps the color (first half foreground, second half background).
+You can choose between 8 different colors.
-The second byte maps the character.
-The region (`1F00` - `1FFD`) stores 16-bit colors.
+The second byte must be a UTF-8 encoded character.

 ## License